 Usually, this festival takes place near the end of November and lasts for one week.

 Ohrid Summer Festival is probably the greatest summer music festival in Macedonia.
-Summers in Ohrid are crazy and this festival is a big reason why that’s the case.
-Ohrid’s Summer Festival lasts for over a month (12 July- 20 August) and it takes place at Ohrid’s Ancient Amphitheater with Lake Ohrid peeking from the horizon.
+Summers in Ohrid are crazy, and this festival is a big reason why that’s the case.
+Ohrid’s Summer Festival lasts for over a month (July 12th- August 20th) and takes place at Ohrid’s Ancient Amphitheater, with Lake Ohrid peeking from the horizon.

-The festival is a real cultural feast and consists of music concerts (including classical music and opera), dance performances, and theater plays.
+The festival is a real cultural feast consisting of concerts (including classical music and opera), dance performances, and theater plays.

 Strumica’s OPEN Festival is one of the newer additions to the festival scene in Macedonia.
-The festival is only 10 years old and the performers aren’t as nearly as famous as the ones you could see at Taksirat or Ohrid Summer Festival, but this doesn’t mean the atmosphere isn’t great.
+The festival is only ten years old, and the performers aren’t as nearly as famous as the ones you could see at Taksirat or Ohrid Summer Festival, but this doesn’t mean the atmosphere isn’t great.

-The name of this festival is rather self-explanatory; it’s a beer festival where visitors can taste some of the best local and international beers and enjoy some amazing local barbecue while partying like crazy.
-You won’t find many international musical performers at this festival as the spotlight is always reserved for local and regional stars but this doesn’t mean you can’t have a great time!
+The name of this festival is relatively self-explanatory; it’s a beer festival where visitors can taste some of the best local and international beers and enjoy some amazing local barbecues while partying like crazy.
+You won’t find many international musical performers at this festival as the spotlight is always reserved for local and regional stars, but this doesn’t mean you can’t have a great time!

-If Italy has pizza, Macedonia has pastramajlija and the city of Stip is the best place to try it.
+If Italy has pizza, Macedonia has pastramajlija, and the city of Stip is the best place to try it.
 The name of this dish is a real tongue-twister, but you won’t care much about it as soon as you taste this delicious meat pie.
-As the name of the festival suggests, this event is devoted to tasting local pastramajlija but the event is also enriched with artistic and musical performances, folklore dances, and, of course, a lot of beer!
+As the festival’s name suggests, this event is devoted to tasting local pastramajlija.
+Still, the event is also enriched with artistic and musical performances, folklore dances, and, of course, a lot of beer!